History of Tyre, Lebanon: French Mandate colonial rule (1920–1943)

 In 1926, the mandate regime officially recognised the Shia Ja'fari jurisprudence and subsequently – like in other cities – a Ja'fari tribunal opened in Tyre.
 It was headed by Sheikh Mughniya throughout the Mandate period.
 Most visibly though, the first Shi'a mosque in Tyre was constructed in 1928, using local traditional architecture and centered around two Roman granite columns.
 It was named Abdel Hussein Mosque after Sharafeddine.

 Yet despite Sharafeddine's efforts, the colonial appointments policy led to the fact that "almost all" of the particularly sensitive positions in the Tyre municipality and government were held by the Christian Salim family, which was headed by Yusuf Salim, a former deputy and the vice-director of La Compagnie des Eaux de Beyrouth.

 According to the 1921 census, 83% of Tyre's population were Shiites, 4% Sunni, and some 13% Christians.
 The Mandatory regime did little though to correct this gross under-representation of the Shia majority, but instead gave Shiite feudal families like al-As'ad and Khalil "a free hand in enlarging their personal fortunes and reinforcing their clannish powers".

 In 1936, the colonial authorities set up a camp for Armenian refugees in Rashidieh on the coast, five kilometres south of Tyre city.
 One year later, another one was constructed in the El Bass area of Tyre.
 Survivors of the Armenian genocide had started arriving in Tyre already in the early 1920s.
 A branch of the Armenian General Benevolent Union was founded there in 1928.

 A historical turning point was seen in 1938, when Imam Sharafeddine founded a school for girls and boys.
 He pledged his private house to build the school, against the opposition of the feudal al-Khalil family.
 It soon expanded, also thanks to donations from the As'ad clan.
-Whereas Christians had been benefitting from missionary schools, education for the Shia community was poor before the establishment of the Jafariya School:
+Whereas Christians had been benefitting from missionary schools, education for the Shia community was poor before the establishment of the Jafariya School.

-The school became the corner stone that changed the life of the Shi'ites in Jabal 'Amil in general and Tyre in particular.

 The teaching staff consisted, however, not just of Shi'ites, but also of Christians, including headmaster Michael Shaban.
 The school soon also "became a nucleus for political activity", with Sharafeddin supporting especially the Palestinian demand for independence.
 Shortly after the beginning of the 1936–1939 Arab revolt in Palestine, he had received the Grand Mufti of Jerusalem Amin al-Husseini, who evaded a British arrest warrant, in Tyre against the efforts of the French regime and thanks to crowds of popular support.